- What are the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) Programs?

 How does SBIR/STTR compare to venture capital funding?

-In general, SBIR/STTR proposals have about a 9-12% probability of success (although the odds improve for well planned and written proposals that adhere to agency-specific requirements), and it takes about nine months for receipt of actual funding.
+In general, SBIR/STTR Phase I proposals have about a 9-15% probability of success (although the odds improve for well-planned and written proposals that adhere to agency-specific requirements), and it takes about nine months for receipt of actual funding.
+Phase II proposals are funded at a much higher rate – ~35% depending on the agency.
 You typically don’t need to know anyone, give up equity or provide a board seat.
 And, the program will fund early-stage technologies.
 With $2+ billion available each year, it’s worth the time and effort to apply if your project has commercial value and is appropriate to a topic.

 Alternatively, venture capital funding requires about six-to-12 months and has a less-than 1% probability of success.
 You need to know someone in order to connect with a VC firm, and you can expect to give up equity (sometimes lots) and a board seat (and sometimes control).
 In addition, most VC firms do not fund early-stage companies.
 A clever company uses the SBIR/STTR program to “de-risk” its technology and align itself to attract concomitant and/or follow-on VC funding.